Turbo Pascal: Turbo Pascal for Macintosh

 Borland released Turbo Pascal for Macintosh in 1986.
 Much like versions 1 to 3 for other operating systems, it was written in compact assembly language and had a very powerful IDE, but no good debugger.
 Borland did not support this product very well, although they issued a version 1.1, patched to run on the 32-bit Macintosh II.
 Macintosh support was dropped soon after.

 Freeware releases

-Borland released several versions of Turbo Pascal as freeware after they became "antique software" (abandonware), with 1.0 for DOS on 1 February 2000, 3.02 on 10 February 2000, 5.5 on 21 February 2002, Turbo Pascal 7.01 French version in year 2000.
+Borland released several versions of Turbo Pascal as freeware after they became "antique software", with 1.0 for DOS on 1 February 2000, 3.02 on 10 February 2000, 5.5 on 21 February 2002, Turbo Pascal 7.01 French version in year 2000.
 Most of the downloads are still available on the successor website of Embarcadero Technologies.

-Uses

-Borland Pascal is still taught in some countries at secondary, sixth form and university levels.
-It is taught at colleges and universities in Costa Rica, Turkey, Iraq, Germany, Russian Federation, USA and at secondary schools in Argentina, Belgium, Bulgaria, Canada, Costa Rica, Croatia, France, Hungary, Italy, Jamaica, Libya, Moldova, Romania, Serbia, Tunisia, Ukraine, Czech republic and Vietnam.
-It was the state-approved educational programming language for all South African secondary schools until 2002.
-Today it continues to be taught in some universities around the world as an introduction to computer programming, usually advancing to C or Java or both.